-That breadth matters.
+That breadth gives the Brunswick HQ its case.
 The menu stretches from brunch plates to beans for home, while the coffee offer runs wider than a simple espresso-and-milk routine.
-The later city branches help spread the brand, but Brunswick HQ still carries the clearest version of the idea.
+The later city shops help spread the brand, but Weston Street still carries the clearest version of the idea.

 Code Black's coffee is broad rather than precious.
 House roasting puts blends, single origins, and filter work on the same counter, so the room suits both a quick flat white and a more deliberate black coffee.
 It is a menu with real range, but it still feels anchored to the bar rather than padded out for effect.